rsridurga/rsridurga/README.md

 ### FUN FACTS

-I am interested mostly in fintech and payment industry.
+- I am interested mostly in fintech and payment industry.
-If not coding, I will be involved in my craft works.
+- I am passionate towards psychology which helped to get a degree in psychology as well.Being passionate psychologist it makes me interested in reading self-help books.
-I am passionate towards psychology which helped to get a degree in psychology as well.Being passionate psychologist it makes me interested in reading self-help books.
+- When I am not coding, I will be involved in my craft works.